 Founding of Fort Mose

-Fort Mose, founded by Spanish Florida Governor Manuel de Montiano in 1738, was the first legally sanctioned free Black town in the continental United States.
-This event begins with a reading of the governor's proclamation extending freedom to Captain Francisco Menendez and his fellow militia men and establishing Fort Mose.
+Fort Mose, founded by Spanish Florida Governor Manuel de Montiano in 1738, was the first legally sanctioned free Black community in the continental United States.
+This event begins with a reading of the governor's proclamation that provided freedom to Captain Francisco Menendez and his militia men and established Fort Mose.
 Then, the site will be blessed by Franciscan Friar Don Joseph de Leon.
-There will be a scholarly presentation in the Visitors Center followed by a Middle Passage Remembrance Ceremony, which honors the thousands of people who were lost at sea or risked the journey south to Spanish Florida in search of their freedom.
+Also, there will be a presentation and a Middle Passage Remembrance Ceremony to honor those who were lost at sea or risked the journey in search of freedom.
 The free event is from 10 a.m.-3:30 p.m.